BillQK/Animator/resource/README.txt

 We also create a main method which is where we start running our animation and command-line to run the view.
-Beside that, we create an AnimatorViewCreator to make a factory method so that depend on what the command-line want to show the view at, we will create the specify view as required.
+Beside that, we create an AnimatorViewCreator to make a factory method so that depend on what the command-line want to show the view at, we will create to specify view as required.

 ASSIGNMENT 7